volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 **Cover each fix with unit tests** to ensure that it does not break again at this point once more.

-Let's assume we have the following component, which is not rendering proper content:
+Suppose that we have the following component, which is not rendering proper content:

 ```javascript
 const Example = ({ isFetching, data }) => (